This section contains the following key information:

 - Lycopene inhibits androgen receptor expression in prostate cancer cells in vitro and, along with some of its metabolites, reduces prostate cancer cell proliferation and may modulate cell-cycle progression.

-- Lycopene may also affect the insulin-like growth factor intracellular pathway in prostate cancer cells.
+- Lycopene may also affect the insulin-like growth factor (IGF) intracellular pathway in prostate cancer cells.

 - Results from several in vitro and animal studies have indicated that lycopene may have chemopreventive effects for cancers of the prostate, skin, breast, lung, and liver; however, human trials have been inconsistent in their findings.